On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Introduction

 for any weak* limit $\hatE$ of some subsequence of $\h_t \uno_E$.
 As an easy corollary, it follows that, if $\hatE$ is a constant function, it must be equal to $\frac{1}{2}$.
 It is worth to mention that this fact does not depend on the local compactness of the space, as one would expect, since the Wiener spaces are not locally compact in general.
 However, we need that $\supp(\mu) = \X$, an assumption which does not seem too restrictive for our purposes.

-A first interesting consequence of the condition $\hatE = \frac{1}{2}$ is that the distributional normal traces of any $X\in\DM^\infty(\X)$ coincide $\|D\uno_E\|$-almost everywhere on the set $\tildef{E^0}\cup\tildef{E^1}$ and that the space $\X$ admits a ``tripartition'' up to a $\|\div(X)\|$-negligible set, namely
+A first interesting consequence of the condition $\hatE = \frac{1}{2}$ is that the distributional normal traces of any $X\in\DM^\infty(\X)$ coincide $\|D\uno_E\|$--almost everywhere on the set $\tildef{E^0}\cup\tildef{E^1}$ and that the space $\X$ admits a ``tripartition'' up to a $\|\div(X)\|$--negligible set, namely

-Thanks to this result, we finally obtain a refinement of the Gauss-Green formulas previously given in Section \ref{sec:general_Gauss_Green}, as the weak* limit $\hatE$ does not appear anymore in the improved version of the results.
+Thanks to this result, we finally obtain a refinement of the Gauss--Green formulas previously given in Section \ref{sec:general_Gauss_Green}, as the weak* limit $\hatE$ does not appear anymore in the improved version of the results.